Ultrastrong coupling probed by Coherent Population Transfer: Results

-However implementation of the $\Lambda$ scheme in real devices faces two major problems.
-We anticipate the central result of our work, namely that they can be overcome in a unique way by using STIRAP in the Vee ($V$) configuration.
-The first point is that we need a reliable scheme for detecting the two-photons left in the cavity.
-This is prohibitive for THz-photons in semiconductors whereas GHz-photons in superconducting AA architectures can be detected with circuit-QED measurement technology~\cite{kr:217-nori-review-supercqed}.
+Implementation of the $\Lambda$ scheme in real devices faces two major problems.
+Anticipating the central result of our work. we claim that they can be overcome in a unique way by using STIRAP in the Vee ($V$) configuration.
+The first problem is the reliable detection scheme for the two-photons left in the cavity, which is problematic for THz-photons in semiconductors, while GHz-photons in superconducting AA architectures can be detected with circuit-QED measurement technology~\cite{kr:217-nori-review-supercqed}.
 Thus multilevel superconducting AAs offer a natural implementation of our proposal.
 The second problem is the stray (dispersive) coupling of the mode to AA's transitions involving $\ket{u}$.
 This has a drastic impact on the reliability of protocols in $\Lambda$ configuration.
-To discuss this point we consider an additional stray coupling $g^\prime= \eta g$ between the mode and the AA $u\!-\!g$ transition.
+We discuss this point considering an additional stray coupling $g^\prime= \eta g$ between the mode and the AA $u\!-\!g$ transition.
 Insight is gained by perturbation theory in $g^\prime$: the intermediate state $\ket{\Phi_0} \to \ket{\Psi_0}$ acquires a component onto $\ket{1u}$ and $\ket{2u}\to \ket{\Psi_{2u}}$ acquires a component onto $\ket{1g}$.
-Thus the ''dipole`` coupling to the Stokes field is modified: keeping only the corotating $g^\prime$ term to lowest order we find
+Thus the \enquote{dipole} coupling to the Stokes field is modified: keeping only the corotating $g^\prime$ term, to lowest order we find

 showing that $g^\prime$ opens a new channel {\em already in the RWA}, which allows population transfer to $\ket{\Psi_{2u}}$ even if $c_{02}=0$.
 Therefore the final detection of two photons is {\em not any more} a \enquote{smoking gun} for USC.
-In general the stray coupling $g^\prime$ interferes destructively with the $g$-USC channel as it is shown in Fig.~\ref{fig:lambda-failure}.
+In general the stray coupling $g^\prime$ interferes destructively with the $g$-USC channel (see Fig.~\ref{fig:lambda-failure}(b)).
 STIRAP probes {\em selectively} the USC channel if and only if the correction in Eq.(\ref{eq:stokes-stray-lambda}) is so small that a large enough $T$ can be chosen, allowing adiabatic population transfer by the USC channel only.
-A necessary condition can be obtained~\cite{km:supplemental} by treating in perturbation theory also the counterrotating $g$
+We obtain a necessary condition by treating in perturbation theory also the counterrotating $g$ (details are discussed later)